Sukhwinder Singh Sangha: Post separation

 According to police Sangha was involved in encounter in Tarn Taran, Malmohri, and Pandori Gola in this time period.
 Sangha managed to make it out of all these encounters alive and in Pandori Gola escaped by assistance from his Deputy who threw bombs at the security forces that had surrounded the village.

 On 16 February 1990, Sangha's BTFK, KCF, BKI, and SSF collectively claimed responsibility for an explosion in Phillaur that killed Inspector Harcharan Singh Soori and Assistant Sub-Inspector Ram Moorti on the 11th.
 The bomb also wounded two Sergeants.
 The explosion happened in an armoured and guarded police training facility.
 Soori and Moorti were put in a special armoured room for extra safety, but were killed at 9 pm from an explosion within their room.
 Both officers had been accused of torturing Sikhs.
 Inspector Soori had survived a previous assassination attempt in 1988.
 Both officers were involved in the killing of the Kharku Mathra Singh in 1988.

 On 6 April 1990, Sukhwinder Singh Sangha claimed responsibility for killing five BSF soldiers near Hoshiarpur.
 On 20 April Sangha claimed responsibility for killing Communist leader Hardev Singh.
+Hardev had been lured and then kidnapped by Sangha’s men acting as reporters.
+He was decapitated and his head was hung on a community gate as a warning to communists who opposed the Insurgency.
 Sangha also issued a warning to those who loot innocents and do extortions.
 On 27 April Sangha claimed responsibility for the Sarpanch of Bibi Pur, Ram Lal.
 Sangha said that he had joined Congress and for that was killed.

 On 25 May 1990, Sangha claimed responsibility for killing Communist leader Kartar Chand near Nurpur Thana.
 Sangha also claimed responsibility for killing a soldier named Bhag Singh in Uaid.
 Sangha stated Bhag Singh was a rapists and thus killed as punishment.

 On 29 June 1990, Sukhwinder Singh Sangha was involved in a 2 hour encounter in Gill Varech in Amristar district.
 Sangha survived the encounter injured and killed several officers.
 An associate of Sangha died in the encounter.

 On 31 August 1990, Sangha claimed responsibility for killing a police constable.
 He also claimed responsibility for destroying BSF jeeps and killing BSF near Nakodar and for killing a looter.